-Tuesday, September 19, 2023
+Tuesday, September 16, 2025

-- No Class: We do not meet on Tuesdays. - Last day to drop without signature.
+- NO CLASS: We don't meet on Tuesdays. - Last day to drop 15-week course before withdrawal required to exit course.

-- Read and mark selection From Simone de Beauvoir's The Second Sex (Found in the "Files" section of our Canvas page). - Withdrawal without signature period starts.
+- Read and mark selection From Simone de Beauvoir's The Second Sex (Found in the "Readings" section of our Canvas page). - Withdrawal without signature period begins for 15-week courses.